 As part of the run up to the British Festival of Advertising (2017), the IPA unveiled a list of people who stand out as having had a major influence on the last century.

-Watch the opening gala speeches with Tom Knox, Ronan Harris, David Abraham and Lord Puttnam.
+Find out who the gamechangers areWatch the opening gala speeches with Tom Knox, Ronan Harris, David Abraham and Lord Puttnam.

-Changing the portrayal of gender on screen with host Fiona Bruce (journalist, newsreader and presenter), Vicki Maguire (creative director, Grey London) and Fay Wheldon CBE (author)
+Changing the portrayal of gender on screen with host Fiona Bruce (journalist, newsreader and presenter), Vicki Maguire (creative director, Grey London) and Fay Wheldon CBE (author).

 Hot on the heels of 2017’s International Women’s Day – some of the ad industry’s leading female players, including Fay Weldon and Vicki Maguire, debated the evolving role of women on screen and behind the scenes.
 Chaired by Fiona Bruce they discussed whether gender in campaigns has always reflected the society of the time or whether adverts helped evolve the stereotypical imagery of women and men.